 (Full map above, Sheet 19, and full set of companion sheets are here.)

 To the east of the Twentieth Corps moved Bvt.
 Maj.
 Gen. Mortimer D. Leggett with his northbound Seventeenth Army Corps, Army of the Tennessee, along the corridor of the Telegraph Road toward Massaponax Creek and Fredericksburg.
 Leggett established headquarters at Massaponax Church on May 15, with some elements of the Seventeenth Corps bivouacked on the Telegraph Road as far south as its crossing of the Po River.
 On May 16, Leggett’s troops headed into Fredericksburg.
-Engineer James B. Alexander plotted (north at top) the Fourth Division’s march past Howison’s Mill and pond, then along the Orange Turnpike/Hanover Street and George Street:
+Engineer James B. Alexander plotted (north at top in the annotated detail below) the Fourth Division’s march past Howison’s Mill and pond, then along the Orange Turnpike/Hanover Street and George Street:

 From: Route of the 17th Army Corps from Raleigh to Washington, May 1865.
 Jason B. Alexander, engineer.
 William Kossak, Captain.
 Sheet 33.
 National Archives, Record Group 77.
 Annotation and detail-selection by Noel G. Harrison.
 North at top.